 J. Player Conduct

-Per Article 3 of the FIFA Statutes… Discrimination of any kind against a team, group of people, or individual on account of race, skin color, ethnicity, nationality, language, religion, social status, economic status, gender, sexual orientation, political affiliation, physical ability, mental ability, illness/ailment, or any other disparaging reason, is strictly prohibited and immediately punishable by permanent expulsion from CCSL.
+Per the FIFA Statutes… Discrimination of any kind against a team, group of people, or individual on account of race, skin color, ethnicity, nationality, language, religion, social status, economic status, gender, sexual orientation, political affiliation, physical ability, mental ability, illness/ailment, or any other disparaging reason, is strictly prohibited and immediately punishable by permanent expulsion from CCSL.
 If more than one person can corroborate hearing/seeing something of this nature then the Referees will make note in their official Game Report, and then this policy will be enforced by the League Director(s).

 - Coed soccer is a recreational sport.
 The important thing to always keep in mind is “DO NOT LOSE YOUR HEAD AND THUS YOUR TEMPER.”